YairMZ/LDPC/docs/ldpc_overview/ieee80211_encoding.md

 reduce circular shifts of the vectors $m_j$!
 Thus, encoding reduces to summation of circular shifts of message bits.
 Moreover, to avoid recomputing $\lambda_i$, given a message sequence all $m_b$ $\lambda_i$'s may be computed and stored in memory (each of them is a vector of $Z$ bits), and the recursive algorithm then needs only to sum them once to obtain
-$p_0$, and then use each of them once more during hte computation.
+$p_0$, and then use each of them once more during the computation.

 This algorithm has been implemented in the repo.